 The next step is to create a .cre file in DLTCEP.

 Open DLTCEP.
-Go to Edit > Creatures and click Load External Creature.
+Go to Edit > Creatures> File> and click Load External Creature.

 In the file dialog window, make sure you have selected files of type “Character Files (.chr)”.

 Locate your CHR file that you have previously exported.